Abstracts of Title

 - Several collections of individuals including H. M. Hobbs Collection (1918 - 1975), a former county clerk employee, cover not only county history, but also state, national, and international topics.

 - Personal scrapbooks also document county institutions such as the Ethel Claxton Scrapbook (1914 - 1939) and the Beulah Cisco Scrapbook (1925 - 1983) with the Harris County School for Girls (Mary Burnett School) and the C. B. Green Scrapbook (1913 - 1963) with the Home for the Aged.
-These digitized records will soon be available on the Harris County Digital Archives supported by the Harris County Public Library.
+These digitized records are available on the Harris County Digital Archives supported by the Harris County Public Library.

 Local Newspapers (1880 - 2001)